o11yfest/o11yfest.org/_pages/sponsor.markdown

 # Why Sponsor o11yfest?

 As an emerging industry of critical players in the distributed systems observability space, your financial support and direct engagement with the OpenTelemetry community exposes both you and them to your brand.
 For sponsors who already actively contribute to open source projects, an active presence at this event demonstrates your leadership in this industry to key practitioners and investors.
-For more information, email [organizers @ o11yfest.org](/contact)
+For more information, email [{{ site.email }}](/contact)

 This year, we are targeting between 500-1000 attendees.
 Your help to socialize the event will increase this further.